Pam Schweitzer, MBE

 Click here for a brief introduction to Reminiscence work [PDF file 107k].

-Her latest books Reminiscence Theatre: making theatre from memories [Image right: book cover] and Remembering, Yesterday, Caring Today: reminiscence in dementia care, which was written with Errollyn Bruce [Image left: book cover], are published by Jessica Kingsley Publishers.
+Pam's books Reminiscence Theatre: making theatre from memories [Image right: book cover] and Remembering, Yesterday, Caring Today: reminiscence in dementia care, which was written with Errollyn Bruce, [Image left: book cover], are published by Jessica Kingsley Publishers.